-The appraiser must use a number of "approaches," typically three, to come to the estimation of worth.
+The appraiser must use a number of "approaches," typically three, to conclude the estimation of value.

-Being the most commonly used approach, the Sales Comparison Approach tends to be the most accurate and best indicator of value for a residential property.
+The Sales Comparison Approach is normally the most accurate and best indicator of worth for a residence.

-There are a lot of reasons to purchase an appraisal from Brent Turney Inc. with the most common reason being real estate and mortgage transactions.
+There are many reasons to purchase an appraisal from Brent Turney Inc. with the most common reason being real estate and mortgage transactions.

 Government agencies such as the IRS require an appraisal on every property.

-An inspection is a third-party evaluation of the livable structure and systems of a home, from the top to the bottom.
+An inspection is a third-party investigation of the livable structure and systems of a property, from the top to the bottom.

-The archetypal property inspector's report will contain an evaluation of the integrity of the home's heating systems, central air conditioning system (temperature permitting), interior plumbing and electrical systems; the roof, attic, and visible insulation; walls, ceilings, floors, windows and doors; the foundation, basement, and visible structure.
+The usual home inspector's report will include an evaluation of the integrity of the property's heating system, central air conditioning system (temperature permitting), interior plumbing and electrical systems; the roof, attic, and accessible insulation; walls, ceilings, floors, windows and doors; the foundation, basement, and visible structure.

 But the biggest difference is the person creating the report.
 A CMA is created by a real estate agent who may or may not have a true grasp of the market or valuation concepts.
 The appraisal is created by a licensed, certified professional who has made a career out of valuing properties.
 Further, the appraiser is an independent voice, with no vested interest in the value of a home, unlike the real estate agent, whose income is tied to the value of the home.

 Each report must reflect a credible estimate of value and must identify the following:

 The intended use of the report.